-Yes, if you keep paying yourself during the pandemic, you would qualify if your corporation has seen at least a 30% decline in revenues in the month, compared with the same month a year ago (15% decline for March).
+Yes, if you keep paying yourself during the pandemic, you would qualify if your corporation has seen a decline in revenues.
 Apply through the Canada Revenue Agency’s CEWS page.

 7. Are there any conflicts between the 10% temporary wage subsidy and the CEWS?
 Can you apply for both?